gzmask/aicraft/README.md

 ============ backlog ==============

-	reduce network load for area where player and ai can not see narrow the field of view to be about the same as what AI sees using fogs make THREE.js works in node.js
+	use pointer lock API for FPS control and prevent user from copy/paste design fault by having user submitted ai code running in server process.
+Using seperated node process can save massive security checking and prevents server crash. reduce network load for area where player and ai can not see narrow the field of view to be about the same as what AI sees using fogs make THREE.js works in node.js